ALILODHI-cloud/Market-Notes/post_6/body.md

 ![Alt_text](figures/figure2.jpg)

+## When to do what?

+Environments in which correlation premia is rich tend also to be environments in which single-stock realised vol is already elevated (think: immediate aftermath of a tail-event, where the market is pricing elevated levels of correlation).
+On the other hand, environments in which correlation premia is compressed, tend also to be environments in which single-stock realised volatility is cheap (low).
+Thus the optimal long dispersion weighting scheme is nicely split across regimes.
+In the first type of regime, you should seek pure exposure to the compression in correlation premia, rather than long exposure to something that is already rich (single-stock realised volatility) - hence correlation-weighted dispersion is optimal.
+In the second type of regime, you should seek pure exposure to expansion in single-stock realised volatility (which is presently cheap), rather than exposure to the compression of something that is already compressed (correlation premia) - hence, the equal-weighted scheme is optimal.

 ## Conclusion

 The exposures borne by long-dispersion can differ markedly based on the relative weighting of single-stock vs index legs.